Zeyad-Mustafa/CMOS-Inverter-Simulation/README.md

-# CMOS-Inverter-Simulation
+# CMOS Inverter Simulation

-Simulate the voltage transfer characteristics (VTC) of a CMOS inverter using Python.
-The project calculates and plots the output voltage for varying input voltages, considering basic transistor parameters.
+This project simulates the voltage transfer characteristic (VTC) of a basic CMOS inverter using Python.

+## How to Run
+1. Install requirements: `pip install -r requirements.txt`
+2. Run the simulation: `python cmos_inverter.py`

+## Description
+The CMOS inverter is a fundamental component in digital logic.
+This simulation provides a basic illustration of its behavior.